DavidVentura/blog/blog/raw/cursed-vdso/POST.md

 The steps could be summarized as:

-* Find the vDSO memory range by scanning /proc/self/maps
+* Find the vDSO memory range by scanning `/proc/self/maps`.
-* Read the vDSO ELF blob
+* Read the vDSO ELF blob.
-* Overwrite vDSO area with a user-provided function
+* Overwrite vDSO area with a user-provided function.

-## Find the process' vDSO range
+## Find the process' vDSO address

 Thanks to the [proc filesystem](https://en.wikipedia.org/wiki/Procfs), a process can inspect its own metadata very easily; `/proc/self/maps` contains all the relevant information in an easy-to-parse, whitespace-delimited, format (trimmed down):